Chapter 9 : Chasing, Seeking, Keeping

 After that morning, she didn’t run into Oliver again, and Roger finally left her alone.
-It took a lie for him to believe her, but Roger hardly ever un
+It took a lie for him to believe her, but Roger hardly ever uncomplicated her life.

 Spying on Oliver almost wasn’t a lie, but McGonagall was right; she didn’t need to resort to that anymore.
 While Duncan and Grant did pester her about him, the matter was quickly dropped in favor of protesting Roger’s extra practices.